trussworks/Engineering-Playbook/developing/technical-design/README.md

   and ultimately levels up people and teams.
   * Find common language.
-  Domain specific language may be necessary, but when possibile provide clarification or use common terms.
+  Domain specific language may be necessary, but when possible provide clarification or use common terms.

 Note that design documents are not a substitute for early design discussions.